Pharmacy Technician Training: A Sneak Peek at the Road Ahead

 1. Choosing a pharmacy tech program

 Though it is possible to land a pharmacy technician job with just a high school diploma, many employers prefer candidates to have some post-secondary training/education and to be certified.
 To earn this certification, you must take the Pharmacy Technician Certification Board (PTCB) exam.
-In order to do that, candidates must complete a PTCB-recognized education program, like the Rasmussen College Pharmacy Technician Certificate program, or have equivalent work experience.
+In order to do that, candidates must complete a PTCB-recognized education program, like the Rasmussen University Pharmacy Technician Certificate program, or have equivalent work experience.

 In addition to ensuring your selected program will qualify you to get certified, you’ll want to make sure your pharmacy tech program fits your life.
 One factor that can weigh heavily on your decision is the overall flexibility of the program.
 If you’re currently working, fitting a traditional on-campus education into your schedule may be challenging.
-The fully-online Pharmacy Technician program at Rasmussen College can help you make it work with courses that include interactive sessions and virtual labs that can be completed from home.
+The fully-online Pharmacy Technician program at Rasmussen University can help you make it work with courses that include interactive sessions and virtual labs that can be completed from home.

 2. Complete your pharmacy tech courses

 Once you choose your program and enroll, the next step is no surprise—you’ll need to pass your courses!
 Along the way you can pick up the key skills and competencies needed to work effectively in a fast-paced healthcare environment.
 So what can you expect to find in your Pharmacy Technician coursework?
-Let’s take a peek at some of the courses offered at Rasmussen College:
+Let’s take a peek at some of the courses offered at Rasmussen University: